blurbsupport/hpmor-1/Readme.md

 ## Instructions

-To get your own hard copies of each of the Harry Potter and the Methods of Rationality volumes, I'll walk you through how to print them with ~~Lulu~~ Blurb.
-We're going to use Blurbs's "private" feature, so that the books are only visible to you, so that you aren't violating any copyright laws by "profiting" off of the works.
-(Don't worry, it's easy!)
+To get your own hard copies of each of the Harry Potter and the Methods of Rationality volumes, I'll walk you through how to print them with ~~Lulu~~.

-If you haven't made a book on Blurb before, follow the [step by step instructions](Instructions.md).

-If you have, here's the TL;DR:

-- Create an account on Blurb.
-- Create a new **Trade 6" x 9" paperback** book on Blurb.
-- Make sure to select "Create and Upload your PDF"
-- Upload Cover and Pages as seperate files.
-- Select soft cover and Economy B&W paper.
-- Use Blurb's free IBN number.
-- **Make the book only available to yourself**.
-- Repeat for each volume.
-- Order one proof copy of each!

-Have fun!

 ## Praise